damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 _Content management_

-We can edit the content of our SSGs directly from the web browser with [TeleText].
+We can edit the content of our SSGs directly from the web browser with [Teletext.io].
 We can't create new pages, but we can edit pages' content easily.
-Follow the [Teletext tutorial] to learn how to implement this for your own website.
+Follow the [Teletext.io tutorial] to learn how to implement this for your own website.

 _Contact Forms_